Recipe-Web-App/recipe-management-service/docs/MEDIA.md

 ## Overview

-The Recipe Manager Service provides comprehensive media management capabilities through integration with an external media-management-service.
+The Recipe Management Service provides comprehensive media management capabilities through integration with an external media-management-service.
 This system enables users to upload, manage, and organize media files (images and videos) associated with recipes, ingredients, and cooking steps.